sorrells81/rahaShTippaNayaH/content/ghaTanAH/svAsthyam/2019-07-07_bengaLUru-shIta-chikitsA.md

 - This repeated on Sep 9 midnight - totally destroying sleep until about 4:30AM.
 Again ate some "pankaja kastUri breathe easy" + fruits.
 Did not help much.
 Took Cetirizine 10mg tablet, which helped.
 But stayed awake researching the problem.
 Shruti taught sudarshana-kriyA (ujjayI prANAyAma with various hand locations, kapAlabhAti at varying speeds, breathing at varying speeds).
 - Spent Sep 10 day researching glucocorticosteroids and short acting beta agonists, and catching up on sleep.
 Got Seroflo 100 (salmeterol, Fluticasone Propionate) rotocaps and inhaled twice before sleep.
 Ate a cetirizine 10mg tablet.
 That night, I slept well - barring sitting up for a few seconds at around midnight due to cough.
 - On Sep 11 night onwards - no problems.
 Sep 12 - switched to Budesonide 200mcg spray in the mornings.
 Was feeling spry - a remarkably healthy person - by Sep 13, when I stopped cetirizine intake.
 Slowly increased periodic short bursts of prANAyAma.
 Stopped night dose on Sep 15.

+## Winter 2019 management
+- Initially managed symptoms during winter 2019 with Budesonide Budesonide 200mcg spray - approximately one every two days.
+- Moved to sahakAra-nagara in October 2019. shruti also developed similar allergic wheezing.
+Eventually met the medical officers there (culminating in Dr Patil).
+Thence switched to seroflo inhaler (250mg fluticasone 1 rotocap/ day) till about Jan.
+- After that there were a few bouts of viral cold.
+Asthma problems subsided during spring and summer.

+## Monsoon 2020
+- The rains started during May.
+Soon, symptoms restarted.
+Covid pandemic was also a thread.
+Sought and secured inhaler and rotocaps.
+Used it a few times when wheezing was experienced.
+- Problem restarted with allergic rhinitis.
+Left nostril would clog up.
+- Midnight and early morning attacks restarted.
+  - Started waking up sneezing a lot in the mornings.
+  - On May 31, closed bedroom windows (wide ventilator remained open) - experienced better sleep.
+  - On Jun 1, a couple of room windows had opened up - there was a severe sneezing attack at around 4AM.
+Warned everyone about the windows.
+Used Fluticasone Furoate nasal spray.
+Sleep did not return - sat at the computer.
+Used to switch off fan if nose felt itchy.
+  - Despite closed windows, woke up around Jun 2 at 1AM with a sneezing attack.
+No sleep till about 5AM.
+Then slept till 7:30AM.
+Again slept 1:30 to 3 PM.
+Better rest.